amusant/presentations/hackadac/PITCHME.md

 Note:
-Important point to stress is that our goal is to catch during integration phase, before the chip goe sto foundry.
+Important point to stress is that our goal is to catch during integration phase, before the chip goes to foundry.
 ---
 #### First Things First: The Attacker Model